xwzappest/guide/ticktick/ticktick_web_app/how_to_upload_your_profile_image.md

-##How to upload profile image?
+###How to upload profile image?
-Click the avatar on top right corner to enter “Settings” and click “Account”, then click the avatar area to upload a new one from your computer.
+1.Click the avatar on top right corner.

+2.Enter “Settings” and click “Account”.

+3.Click the avatar area to upload a new one from your computer.